-It probably doesn’t come as a surprise to hear that your credit history can have a big influence on your financial life.
+You may have asked yourself, “Do life insurance quotes affect credit score?”
+It probably doesn’t come as a surprise to hear that your credit history can greatly influence your financial life.

-If you’re thinking about buying a new car, your credit rating can determine whether your loan is approved as well as the interest rate you may pay.
+Suppose you’re considering buying a new car — your credit score or credit rating can determine whether your loan is approved and the interest rate you may pay.
 Likewise with a credit card, home loan, or other types of loans (boat loans, motorcycle loans, even loans to buy solar panels).

 But it’s not just lenders that check your credit score.
-Employers, landlords, and even insurance companies may use credit history to determine approvals and rates.
+Employers, landlords, and life insurance companies may use credit history to determine approvals and rates.

-You may wonder why insurance companies consider your credit in the first place.
+You may wonder why life insurance companies consider credit in the first place.
 The answer is risk prediction.
-Your outstanding debts, length of credit history, late payment histories, a new credit inquiry, and other factors can determine your credit score.
+Your outstanding debts, length of credit history, late payment histories, a new credit inquiry, and other factors can help determine your credit score.

-Credit scores help others — lenders and insurance companies alike — to predict the risk of doing business with you.
+Credit scores help others — lenders and life insurance companies alike — to predict the risk of doing business with you.
 Credit scores range between 300 to 850.
 The higher the number, the better your credit score is.
-A good credit score means that you are likely a lower-risk customer, while a bad credit score means you could be a high-risk customer.
+A good credit score means you are likely a lower financial risk customer, while a bad credit score means you could be a higher-financial risk customer.

-If you know your credit rating or score and are wondering where you stand, here is the FICO standard:
+If you know your credit score and are wondering where you stand, here is the FICO (Fair Isaac Corporation) standard:

 - 800 — 850 Exceptional